Anchorite?

 People still read Julian of Norwich’s writings in the 21st century.

 Julian, who lived in the 14th century, was the first woman to write in English.
-Attached to the parish church in Norwich, England, she was Geoffrey Chaucer’s contemporary.
+Attached to the parish church in Norwich, England, she was a contemporary of Geoffrey Chaucer.

 ‘all shall be well, all shall be well, and all manner of things shall be well,’